lsingh4634426/OpenSSL-clone/doc/designs/ech-api.md

 certificate for one web site were significantly larger or smaller than others, message sizes could reveal which web site was being visited.
-For these reasons, we provide a way to enable additional ECH-specific padding of the Certifiate, CertificateVerify and EncryptedExtensions messages sent from the server to the client during the handshake.
+For these reasons, we provide a way to enable additional ECH-specific padding of the Certificate, CertificateVerify and EncryptedExtensions messages sent from the server to the client during the handshake.

 To enable ECH-specific padding, one makes a call to: